Canada–Japan relations: Cultural imports from Japan

 Since the 1990s, Japanese cultural exports to Canada have included cinema and animation, video games and electronics, as well as food and music.
-They have gained popularity among millenial and Gen Z Canadians.
+They have gained popularity among millennial and Generation Z Canadians.

 Migration

 Japanese migration to Canada began in the 1800s and was quite strong until restrictions were put in place at the turn of the century.
 Japantown in Vancouver was formerly a centre of Japanese Canadian life, although in recent years, the Japanese community is no longer based in the area.

 Multilateral organizations

 Both countries are members of the Asia-Pacific Economic Cooperation, CPTPP, G7 and G20 major economies, OECD, United Nations, International Monetary Fund, World Trade Organization, and among others.
 Canada and Japan were also part of Trans-Pacific Partnership, for the boost of Indo-Pacific cooperation.